Travel advice for Ecuador

 The Galapagos Islands also enjoy pleasant weather, making May an optimal time for snorkeling, diving and wildlife tours.

-All in all, May caters to a wide variety of interests, whether it's coastal relaxation, cultural immersion in the highlands, rainforest adventures or unique wildlife encounters in the Galapagos.
+All in all, May caters to a wide variety of interests — whether it’s coastal relaxation, cultural immersion in the highlands, rainforest adventures, or wildlife encounters in the Galapagos — making it an ideal time to experience some of the best places to visit in Ecuador.

 Set on taking a trip this spring?
 Read up on the best places to visit in May.